Hamza Yusuf: Views and influence

 Jordan's Royal Islamic Strategic Studies Centre currently places him 36th on its list of the top 500 most influential Muslims in the world.
 In its 2016 edition, Yusuf is described "as one of the foremost authorities on Islam outside of the Muslim world" by The 500 Most Influential Muslims, edited by John Esposito and Ibrahim Kalin.
-Additionally, Journalist Graeme Wood has referred to Yusuf "one the two most prominent Muslim scholars in the United States today".
+Additionally, Journalist Graeme Wood has referred to Yusuf as "one of the two most prominent Muslim scholars in the United States today".

 Yusuf has taken a stance against religious justifications for terrorist attacks.
 He described the 9/11 attacks as "an act of mass murder, pure and simple".
 Condemning the attacks, he also stated that "Islam was hijacked ... on that plane as an innocent victim."

 Yusuf is one of the signatories of A Common Word Between Us and You, an open letter by Islamic scholars to Christian leaders calling for peace and understanding.
 Yusuf was also one of the signatories of an open letter to former ISIS leader Abu Bakr al-Baghdadi that sought to refute the principles promoted by the terrorist organization.

 Yusuf has been involved in controversies in recent years on issues of race, politics, and the Arab revolutions, including as a result of his support for the Abraham Accords and UAE government, and for "positing blame on the Palestinians for their suffering".